usbi2c/python3-usbi2c/README.md

 * BMP180 temperature and pressure sensor, address 0x77 (GY-68 includes 4k7 pull-ups and VIN = 5V)
 * PCF8574 (I2C LCD version 1), address 0x27 (black PCB no text, includes 4k7 pull-ups and VCC = 5V)
 * SHT21 temperature and humidity sensor, address 0x40 (GY-21 includes 10k pull-ups)
+* SHT3X temperature and humidity sensor, address 0x44

 ### Windows

 A `pyserial` package is needed for Python 3 on Windows.
 The package could be installed by executing `pip install pyserial` on Windows command line.

-In examples, string `/dev/ttyACM0` must be changed to reflect COM port where USB-I2C interface is attached to.
+In examples, string `/dev/ttyACM0` must be changed to reflect serial (COM) port where USB-I2C interface is attached to.
 Look at Device Manager.

 ### Debian, Ubuntu